sveiae/website/_posts/2021-03-08-network-security-tests.md

 ![compliance](/assets/images/2021-03-08/network.jpeg){:class="img-responsive"}
 *securing connectivity between devices*

-**Leave no network behind!**
+**Controls**
 Almost all networks have unused security controls:
 * Home routers have firewall rules and can chose to use secure DNS servers.
 * Home firewalls have VLANs, URL filtering, and sometimes even Intrusion Detection/Prevention.
-* Enterprise firewalls can do deep packet inspection, SSL proxying, and other lot of other network monitoring.
+* Enterprise firewalls can do deep packet inspection, SSL proxying, and advanced network monitoring.

-**What we'll be testing**
+Our testing will show if these controls are working.

+**Tests**
+We'll be testing basic aspects of our controls by:
-* connecting to botnets and known attack networks.
+* Connecting to botnets and known attack networks.
-* resolving known malicious domains (DNS).
+* Resolving known malicious domains (DNS).
-* checking outbound ports to the Internet.
+* Checking outbound ports to the Internet.
-* checking inbound ports from the Internet.
+* Checking inbound ports from the Internet.
-* Test detection of a remote shell (IDS)
+* Testing detection of remote shells (IDS)

 ![test all the security things](/assets/images/2021-03-08/test-all-the-things.png){:class="img-responsive"}
 *Test.
 The.
 Important.
 Things.*